 Peninsula Dispute Resolution Center – 360-452-8024

-Shirley Schrawyer is the court house Facilitator.
-She can help you with finding the correct form and with court room procedures.
-Her main office is located in room 212, on the second floor of the old courthouse, just before the breeze way to the new courthouse building.
+The court house Facilitator can help you with finding the correct form and with court room procedures.
+The Facilitator’s office is located in room 212, on the second floor of the old courthouse, just before the breeze way to the new courthouse building.

-Her days and hours at the main office are:
+Facilitator days and hours at the main office are (this schedule changes frequently so it may not be accurate):

 Monday: 9:30 am to 3:30 pm